Arthritis is a very common disorder that includes more than 100 different types of joint diseases and can affect people of all ages.

 - Prevent unnecessary joint motion.

 7. Which guidelines are recommended for the fabrication of orthoses for patients with arthritis?

 The specific orthosis should be simple in design and relatively easy to don and doff.
 Only the affected joints should be included in the orthosis and it should not be too heavy or cumbersome.
 The orthosis should be custom-made for each patient.

 Re-evaluate your patient periodically to make sure that the orthosis continues to fit well.

 8. What Orfit materials are most suitable for patients with arthritis?

-Orfilight NS and Orfizip Light NS are 30% lighter in weight than other thermoplastic materials while offering great support and positioning.
+Orfilight NS is 30% lighter in weight than other thermoplastic materials while offering great support and positioning.
 The low weight creates a more comfortable orthosis.
 All of the Orfilight products are available in different thicknesses and perforation patterns.